Grawnya/boutique-ado/README.md

 &nbsp;
 ### Caching, Media Files & Stripe
 * Add `AWS_S3_OBJECT_PARAMETERS` to `settings.py`, which allows the bucket to store cache for a while, maintaining good latency (`CacheControl`) and also ensures that the bucket doesn't expire anytime soon (`Expires`).
+* Download all the media files (or just keep a copy of all images when originally creating them) and in the bucket, create a new folder called "media" and when you click into it, click "upload" and add all the product images.
+* Scroll down to permissions and select "Grant public-read access" and then click "upload".
+* At this point I had an issue with accessing the admin panel, so will discuss steps, as I have no access to Heroku so can't influence the project.
+* Go to the admin panel on the deployed website and log in.
+Go to email addresses and you should see it there.
+Click on it and select the "Verified" and "Primary" checkboxes.
+If it is not there, you may need to attempt to login first to force allauth to create it.
+* Add Stripe keys to Heroku config vars.
+Login to Stripe account and click "Developers" followed by the "API keys" tab.
+* Copy the pushable key and the secret key and add them as variables.
+* Create a new webhook endpoint, as the old webhook sends requests to the gitpod workspace in the same way as mentioned previously, adding the signing secret varaible as well to heroku.